c0ntract0r/Wazuh-notes/README.md

 ---

+The whole configuration itself, as a first starter, was pretty confusing for me, so I would like to clear out some things.
+On a basic level, wazuh has three major central components: **Wazuh Manager**, **Wazuh Dashboard** and **Wazuh indexer**.
+If we choose to deploy it as a single-node stack, it deploys one Wazuh manager, Indexer, and Dashboard node.
+Wazuh indexer is **based on Opensearch**, which is itself a fork of Open source Elasticseach 7.10, but in here, it is preconfigured in wazuh-specific way, Supports PCI-DSS Requirement 10.5.1 - Log retention, is managed with Wazuh Dashboard.
+That is why, when navigating Wazuh dashboards, you will see some parts of help are redirected to Opensearch documentation.
+This question was bugging me a lot, so I did my research.
+On the other hand, Wazuh Dashboard is **based on OpenSearch Dashboards**, enhanced with a Wazuh-specific plugin to support security monitoring features, And Opensearch Dashboards is a fork of Kibana, which built on Node.JS and React.
+You will have fun looking at Axios errors in your dashboard, popping up like a balloon in red, in the lower right corner :D

 ## User management and RBAC

-The whole configuration itself, as a first starter, was pretty confusing for me, so I would like to clear out some things.
 As noted in the Documentation, The operation of RBAC relies on the interaction among four key components: users, roles, rules and policies.

 * **Users** - This is you, me, or whatever.
 They can be service users as well.
 Whatever sends a request, and gets a response, is a user.